-EFMA is now starting its second phase, building new irrigation blocks (50000 hectares), and most of the proposed area is being rapidly converted to monoculture of irrigated olives or almonds, even though the projects for most of said blocks haven’t gone through all the steps of the approval process.
+EFMA is now starting its second phase, building new irrigation blocks (50000 hectares), and most of the proposed area is being rapidly converted to a monoculture of irrigated olives or almonds, even though the projects for most of the said blocks haven’t gone through all the steps of the approval process.

 The Crushing Reality Of Alqueva

 We do not deny that the installation of the Alqueva system has led to increased direct economic profitability of farms.
 But the implementation of intensive crops at this scale brought the expected negative outcomes.
 The farms were implemented without taking into account a whole range of aspects related to their impact on the territory, people and the environment.
 The ability to monitor and supervise such projects is clearly lacking.